RayXY/ShopLocater/README.md

 # ShopLocater
-An exercise to utilise Spring Boot application to create a REST service which allows shop location management and lookup
+An exercise to utilise Spring Boot application to create a HTTP service which allows shop location management and lookup

 ## User Guide